java-byte/ML-Decision-Tree/DecisionTree.md

         #######

- ## Steps
+ ## Steps for Making decision tree

- * Get list of rows which are taken into consideration for making decision tree (recursively at each nodes).
+ * Get list of rows (dataset) which are taken into consideration for making decision tree (recursively at each nodes).
- * Calculate uncertanity of our dataset or Gini impurity or how much our data is mixed up etc.
+ * Calculate `uncertanity` of our dataset or `Gini impurity` or how much our `data is mixed up` etc.
      * Generate list of all question which needs to be asked at that node.
      * Partition rows into `True rows` and `False rows` based on each question asked.
-     * Calculate information gain based gini impurity and partition of data.
+     * Calculate information gain based on gini impurity and partition of data from previous step.
      * Update highest information gain based on each question asked.
      * Update best question based on information gain (higher information gain).
  * Divide the node on best question.
+Repeat again from step 1 again until we get pure node (leaf nodes).

 **Code for Above Steps**